pivotal/docs-tap/scst-scan/samples/public-source-compliance.md

 The example policy is set to only consider `Critical` severity CVEs as violations, which returns 7 Critical Vulnerabilities.

-> **Note:** This example ScanPolicy is deliberately constructed to showcase the features available and should not be considered an acceptable base policy.
+>**Note:** This example ScanPolicy is deliberately constructed to showcase the features available and must not be considered an acceptable base policy.

 For this example, the scan (at the time of writing):